Native American Indian Dog (NAID): A Complete Breed Guide, Temperament & Breed Truth

 Is the Native American Indian Dog a Wolfdog?

-No. The Native American Indian Dog is not a wolfdog.
+No, the Native American Indian Dog is not a wolfdog.

-While some preserved lineages will show distant ancestral markers shared with ancient canine populations, the NAID is a domesticated dog with generations of documented breeding and human partnership.
+Though some preserved lineages will show distant ancestral markers shared with ancient canine populations, the NAID is a domesticated dog with generations of documented breeding and human partnership.
 Modern wolfdogs result from recent wolf–dog crossings; the NAID does not.

 Mislabeling NAIDs as wolfdogs contributes to misinformation, breed discrimination, and unnecessary fear.